Road trip: Preparing your vehicle

 Check your car

-The main fluids in your vehicle should be uncontaminated and full.
+The main fluids in your vehicle should be uncontaminated and full before setting off on your road trip.
 The essential fluids you want to ensure are good to go are:

 - Engine oil